microsoft/TypeScript-Handbook/pages/Classes.md

 animal = employee; // Error: Animal and Employee are not compatible
 ```

 In this example, we have an `Animal` and a `Rhino`, with `Rhino` being a subclass of `Animal`.
 We also have a new class `Employee` that looks identical to `Animal` in terms of shape.
 We create some instances of these classes and then try to assign them to each other to see what will happen.
-Because `Animal` and `Rhino` share the private side of their shape from the same declaration of 'private name: string' in `Animal`, they are compatible.
+Because `Animal` and `Rhino` share the private side of their shape from the same declaration of `private name: string` in `Animal`, they are compatible.
 However, this is not the case for `Employee`.
 When we try to assign from an `Employee` to `Animal` we get an error that these types are not compatible.
 Even though `Employee` also has a private member called `name`, it is not the same one as the one created in `Animal`.

 ## Parameter properties